nathanborror/swift-mime-generated/README.md

 - `to: String?` - The "To" header value
 - `subject: String?` - The "Subject" header value
 - `date: String?` - The "Date" header value
-- `mimeVersion: String?` - The "MIME-Version" header value
+- `mimeVersion: String?` - The "MIME-Version" header value (optional, may be nil)
 - `contentType: String?` - The "Content-Type" header value

 #### Methods